CostiCatargiu/NewLuggageDataset/README.md

 | mAP@0.50–0.95 | +7.0% |
 | F1-score | +7.4% |

-Largest improvements observed for small and deformable luggage instances.
+The strongest improvements are observed for small and medium-scale luggage items, validating the scale-aware training strategy.

 ---